Minsu386/til/Java.md

 Syntax:  An object, a dot, the method name, and a pair of parentheses `System.out.println("This is an argument)`

+After every statement, you must place a semicolon at the end of the line

 # Backlinks
 ----